All "PDS Archived SPICE Data Sets"—the data availabe from links on this

 generic kernels.
 These archive collections are much easier to use than the "operational flight project kernels"

-available elsewhere on the NAIF web pages: many small files have been merged into a few longer ones,
+available elsewhere on the NAIF web pages: many small files may have been merged into a few longer ones and

 unneeded files have been eliminated.
 You'll also receive

-meta-kernels that help you use consistent and complete kernel sets; be sure to click on the meta-kernel link and read this important information!
+meta-kernels that help you use consistent and complete kernel sets; be sure to click on the meta-kernels link above and read this important information!
 Also, you'll receive the best descriptive

 information (metadata) that will help you understand important details about the specific kernels in the data set.